 - Video tutorials: Watch thousands of how-to videos on Skillshare (requires subscription) or LinkedIn Learning (free to current WashU students; see more below).

 Strive to acquire the valued professional skills you are learning about through industry research and conversations with professionals.
 Current WashU students have free unlimited access to LinkedIn Learning through WashU.
 You can learn from more than 7,500 video tutorials covering business, creative and technology topics.
 Learn in multiple languages from expert industry instructors.
 For example, you might want to teach yourself Google Analytics, learn to code, or increase your Excel mastery.
 These are skills that can be added to your resume.

-The Office of Undergraduate Research and the BioSURF programs have cancelled bench and clinical research for this summer.
-However, now is a good time to identify your interests, look at existing work, reach out to mentors and prepare yourself to be a good candidate for future opportunities.
+It is possible that some bench and clinical research may not continue as planned this semester.
+The Office of Undergraduate Research and the BioSURF are good resources to check.
+Regardless, now is a good time to identify your interests, look at existing work, reach out to mentors and prepare yourself to be a good candidate for future opportunities.

 - Identify your research interests